-as a voter pursuant to law;

-(14) "Special election" means any election other than a local election or primary general

-- (16) "State election" means any election at which any presidential electors, senator or representatives in congress, general officers of the state, or members of the general assembly are to be chosen, or at which a public question or an amendment to the Constitution is submitted to the electors of the state; - (17) "State officer" means the governor, lieutenant governor, secretary of state, attorney general, general treasurer, state senator, and state representative; - (18) "Vacancy in office" means the condition resulting from any failure to elect or appoint an eligible and qualified person to public office, or the failure of any person duly elected or appointed to qualify, or from the death, resignation, or removal of an incumbent prior to the expiration of his or her term of office and where no fixed term is prescribed upon the death, resignation, or removal; - (19) "Voting list" means the complete list of all voters prepared from the information contained in the original permanent registration records in the possession of the local board of canvassers; - (20) "Warden" includes "moderator" and vice versa; - (21) Words importing the masculine gender shall include the feminine gender.
+1 (16) "State election" means any election at which any presidential electors, senator or 2 representatives in congress, general officers of the state, or members of the general assembly are to 3 be chosen, or at which a public question or an amendment to the Constitution is submitted to the 4 electors of the state;

+5 (17) "State officer" means the governor, lieutenant governor, secretary of state, attorney general, general treasurer, state senator, and state representative; 6

+7 (18) "Vacancy in office" means the condition resulting from any failure to elect or appoint 8 an eligible and qualified person to public office, or the failure of any person duly elected or 9 appointed to qualify, or from the death, resignation, or removal of an incumbent prior to the 10 expiration of his or her term of office and where no fixed term is prescribed upon the death, 11 resignation, or removal;

+12 (19) "Voting list" means the complete list of all voters prepared from the information 13 contained in the original permanent registration records in the possession of the local board of 14 canvassers;

+(20) "Warden" includes "moderator" and vice versa; 15

+16 (21) Words importing the masculine gender shall include the feminine gender.

 17-1-3.
 Eligibility to vote.
+[Effective January 1, 2024.]

-Every citizen of the United States who is at least eighteen (18) years of age, whose residence as defined in § 17-1-3.1 has been in this state for at least thirty (30) days, and in the town or city and voting district in which that person desires to cast his or her vote at least thirty (30) days next preceding the election, and who is registered in that city or town and voting district at least thirty (30) days next preceding any election, shall be entitled to vote in the election; provided, a person may vote in a primary general election only if that person is eligible under the provisions of this title.
-A person who has not registered to vote, or whose registration has been canceled pursuant to § 17-10-1, may cast a vote for president and vice-president on election day at his or her city or town hall or at an alternate location designated by the board of canvassers, and approved by the board of elections, where such location is deemed necessary to better accommodate such voters.
-The casting of that vote shall commence the process of voter registration and subject the person voting to the requirements and penalties of this chapter.
+18 (a) Every citizen of the United States who is at least eighteen (18) years of age, whose 19 residence as defined in § 17-1-3.1 has been in this state for at least thirty (30) days, and in the town 20 or city and voting district in which that person desires to cast his or her vote at least thirty (30) days 21 next preceding the election, and who is registered in that city or town and voting district at least 22 thirty (30) days next preceding any election, shall be entitled to vote in the election; provided, a 23 person may vote in a primary general election only if that person is eligible under the provisions of 24 this title.
+A person who has not registered to vote, or whose registration has been canceled pursuant 25 to § 17-10-1, may cast a vote for president and vice-president on election day at the person's city 26 or town hall or at an alternate location designated by the board of canvassers, and approved by the 27 board of elections, where such location is deemed necessary to better accommodate such voters.
+28 The casting of that vote shall commence the process of voter registration and subject the person 29 voting to the requirements and penalties of this chapter.